acdlite/recompose/README.md

 const ExpensiveComponent = ({ propA, propB }) => {...}

 // Optimized version of same component, using shallow comparison of props
-// Same effect as React's PureRenderMixin or extending React.PureComponent const OptimizedComponent = pure(ExpensiveComponent)
+// Same effect as extending React.PureComponent
+const OptimizedComponent = pure(ExpensiveComponent)

 // Even more optimized: only updates if specific prop keys have changed